 Ask any working person the one thing they would do when they get home and more often than not, it is to sleep.
 Now, ask the same person what is something they would want to do on weekends and you’re likely to get ‘to sleep in’.
 If Nightmare on Elm Street was ever real, Freddie would have little time to reach his murderous KPI since his Singaporean victims are sleeping so little.
-While he is not real (thankfully), eye bags and dark eye rings are.
+While he is not real (thankfully), eye bags and black rings are.

 A 2016 study by SingHealth Polyclinic revealed that four out of every ten Singaporeans are lacking in sleep on weekdays while twenty-six per cent face the same problem on the weekends, suggesting many Singaporeans are lacking the full seven to eight hours of sleep per night.